bredamatt/bredamatt/README.md

 - https://github.com/Bio-PEPA
 - https://github.com/ageorgou/ProPPA

-Since I realised the power of HPC to simulate complex phenomena, I have been fascinated by a broad range of research topics related to complexity science.
+Since I realised the power of HPC to simulate complex phenomena, I have been fascinated by a broad range of research topics related to complexity and computational science.
 I like to call myself generalist in terms of scientific interests.

 Briefly stated, I love solving complex problems.